Thraka/thraka.github.io/v9/articles/getting-started-cli.md

 SadConsole Console Class              scconsole                  [C#]          Console/SadConsole
 ```

-The `Game (MonoGame)` template creates a SadConsle game that uses [MonoGame](https://www.monogame.net/) and the `Game (SFML)` template creates a game that uses [SFML](https://www.sfml-dev.org/).
+The `SadConsole Game (MonoGame)` template creates a SadConsle game that uses [MonoGame](https://www.monogame.net/) and the `SadConsole Game (SFML)` template creates a game that uses [SFML](https://www.sfml-dev.org/).
 MonoGame and SFML are the backend renderers for SadConsole.
 In general, the code you use for SadConsole doesn't care which rendering system you use.
 However, as your game progresses, which renderer you choose is very important.
 Currently, it's recommended that you use the MonoGame renderer as it has the following benefits:

 - Easier cross-platform targeting.
 - Supports 3D rendering: models, scenes, etc.
 - Built for .NET coding

 SFML is cross-platform, but it takes more work on your side to get that working.

-It may have a better framerate though, but I wouldn't worry about that until you run into some problem.
-Regarding framerates, both renderers perform pretty much the same, you may not even see a difference between the two.
+## Using Visual Studio

+This section is important if you're planning on using Visual Studio to create the project.
+Visual Studio 2022 automatically imports .NET templates you installed in the previous section.
+If you want to create a project using Visual Studio, see [Create a new SadConsole project with Visual Studio](getting-started-visualstudio.md).

-## Create a project
+## Create a project via CLI

 Your terminal should be in the game directory you created at the start of this article.
 Create your project using the `dotnet new` command: